Your first visit to Heritage Farm and Museum in Huntington, West Virginia can be overwhelming because there is SO MUCH to see and do!

 Scan the QR Codes

-There are QR codes located throughout the museums to help enhance your visit with additional information.
-For example, in the Country Store, you’ll learn more about the backstory of some of the featured products and people.
+For example, in the Country Store, you’ll learn more about the backstory of the featured products and people.

 Download the Heritage Farm App

-This will help enhance your visit and provide you with information on the buildings in Heritage Farm Museum & Village.
-The Heritage Farm App is available for both Apple and Android phones.
+The Heritage Farm app will help enhance your visit and provide information on the buildings in Heritage Farm Museum & Village.

-Check the Weather Before You Go and Wear Closed Toed Shoes
+Check the Weather Before You Go and Wear Closed-Toed Shoes

-For example, during our two-day visit, the first day was warm and sunny and the second day was colder and rainy.
-We decided to focus on more of the outdoor adventures, animals, and attractions on the first day and saved the indoor museums for the rainy day.
+For example, during our two-day visit, the first day was warm and sunny and the second day the weather was colder and rainy.

 I’ll also note that my weather app still didn’t get the weather forecast completely accurate because it didn’t tell us about the impending downpours… but you never know in the mountains.

-I would recommend wearing comfortable closed-toed shoes because they are required for activities in Adventure Park.
-They’re also more comfortable on the gravel paths and for play in the outdoor areas.
+I recommend wearing comfortable closed-toed shoes because they are required for activities in Adventure Park.

 Walk the Treehouse Trek

-This fun outdoor adventure is located behind the Nature Center.
-Guests can choose their own adventure path to get to the treehouse by traveling 60 feet high into the forest on a 750-foot series of canopy bridges.
+Guests can “choose their own adventure” path to the treehouse by traveling 60 feet high into the forest on a 750-foot series of canopy bridges.

 There are two different canopies of bridges to choose from that come back together to meet at the Treehouse.